-On hot July day, with temperatures soaring well above 90 degrees, Rob Shaffer from Gem Industrial was called out to service a HVAC unit sitting on top a ProMedica building in a Toledo suburb.
+On a hot July day, with temperatures soaring well above 90 degrees, Rob Shaffer from Gem Industrial was called out to service a HVAC unit sitting on top a ProMedica building in a Toledo suburb.
 More than 100 people inside the building, including doctors, nurses, secretaries and patients, were becoming uncomfortably warm as the inside temperature steadily rose.

 After performing maintenance on the unit to clean dirt out of the filters, Shaffer worked to identify the problem.
 Methodically, like the doctors below him diagnosing the illness of a patient, he put the machine through tests, trying to determine the root cause of the problem.

 Following several hours of work, including running tests on the computer that runs the system, Shaffer identified and fixed the problem.

 On that same day, fellow HVAC technician Kevin Drouillard, who works for Commercial Comfort Systems, was on the roof of the University of Toledo Physicians Regency inspecting another unit not producing cold air.